autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 ### Preventing Oscillating Paths When Unsafe

 Lane change paths can oscillate when conditions switch between safe and unsafe.
 To address this, a hysteresis count check is added before executing an abort maneuver.
 When the path is unsafe, the `unsafe_hysteresis_count_` increases.
 If it exceeds the `unsafe_hysteresis_threshold`, an abort condition check is triggered.
-This logic helps stabilize path's approval process and prevents abrupt changes caused by temporary unsafe conditions.
+This logic stabilizes the path approval process and prevents abrupt changes caused by temporary unsafe conditions.

 ```plantuml
 @startuml